Olathe, Kansas: 20th century

 In the 1950s, the construction of the interstate highway system and, more directly, Interstate 35, linked Olathe to nearby Kansas City, Missouri.
 The result was tremendous residential growth as Olathe became a part of the Kansas City metropolitan area.
-In the 1980s, Olathe experienced tremendous commercial growth, which also drew more residents.
+In the 1980s, Olathe experienced a boom in commerce, which drew more residents.
 Olathe's population is estimated to have surpassed 100,000 in 2001, and later projections showed Olathe's growth continuing as the city expanded into the farm fields south, west, and north of town.

 Geography

 Olathe is bordered by the cities of Lenexa to the north, Overland Park to the east, De Soto to the northwest, and Gardner to the southwest.

 According to the United States Census Bureau, the city has a total area of 60.42 sqmi of which 59.66 sqmi are land and 0.76 sqmi is covered by water.
 Olathe has two public lakes: Lake Olathe with 172 acre of water surface and Cedar Lake with 45 acre.

 Olathe's Black Bob Park is named after Hathawekela Shawnee Chief Black Bob.